Scodeme17/Coding-Agent/README.md

 # Coding Assistance

-A modern, feature-rich code editor with integrated AI coding assistance, built with Python and Tkinter.
-Designed to provide a VS Code-like experience with intelligent code completion, debugging support, and real-time AI assistance.
+A modern, feature-rich code editor with integrated AI coding assistance powered by Groq and Phidata.
+Built with Python and Tkinter, designed to provide a VS Code-like experience with intelligent code completion, debugging support, real-time AI assistance, and advanced code analysis.

 ## 🚀 Features